lokibler/ESH/README.md

 ## How to Use

 1. Visit the GitHub Pages URL
+2. Sign in with your Google account when prompted
-2. Create or join a team
+3. Create or join a team
-3. View tasks by location
+4. View tasks by location
-4. Take photos of completed tasks
+5. Take photos of completed tasks
-5. Upload photos to earn points
+6. Upload photos to earn points
-6. Track your team's progress
+7. Track your team's progress

 ## Development